 Focaccia used to be my absolute favourite bread.
 That’s why I just had to come up with a low carb version!

 I’m using a mixture of almond flour and whey protein powder in this recipe, because I find it’s better suited in terms of taste than coconut flour.
 I am seriously thrilled about the outcome of this keto focaccia.
 The protein powder helps to make it extra white and fluffy in texture.
 And the yeast, olive oil and rosemary give it the distinctive “real Italian” focaccia flavour.

 Regular readers of my blog will know that I LOVE bread.
 When I started eating low carb about 6 years ago, I missed it so much.
 Feeling great, healing inflammation in my body and losing weight just could not make up for the lack of a crusty roll for breakfast or the occasional quick sandwich for lunch!
 So, after a few months of total withdrawal, I started baking my own.

 Over the years, I’ve been posting my favourite bread recipes here on this blog – don’t miss this Almond Flour Keto Bread Recipe, my popular Everyday Low Carb Bread or these Keto Breakfast Buns.
 There’s been plenty of trial and error, but I think I can say that I’ve become a bit of a low carb bread baking expert.
-In fact, I’m releasing my first Keto bread eBook this September, which contains a bunch of brand new recipes for bread, rolls, buns and wraps you won’t find ANYWHERE ELSE.
-Join my newsletter now to stay posted!
+In fact, I’ve even written a Keto bread cookbook!
+Hope you’ll check it out 🙂

 Back to this gluten free focaccia.
 We served it as a starter alongside a platter with roasted vegetables and cured ham.
 It’s delicious dipped in olive oil (you can add a splash of balsamic vinegar to that if you like).
 You can toast it for some extra crunch, but it’s equally lovely as is.